Mr. Jacob Understands That There Is a Standard

 Step 1: Stakeholder Alignment

-Mr. Think about it: jacob began by convening a workshop with the client, local officials, and future users.
-They co‑created a Project Charter that outlined the community’s needs, cultural values, and environmental constraints.
-This charter served as the foundation for the standard, ensuring that every stakeholder’s voice shaped the criteria Worth knowing..
+Mr. In real terms, jacob began by convening a workshop with the client, local officials, and future users.
+So they co‑created a Project Charter that outlined the community’s needs, cultural values, and environmental constraints.
+This charter served as the foundation for the standard, ensuring that every stakeholder’s voice shaped the criteria.

 Step 2: Drafting the Criteria